 NOTE!
 There is always some condensed water in the bilge.
-The hull bushings may also allow water to seep through, particularly as the boat ages.
+A small amount of water may also come through the hull through fittings, especially as the boat ages.
 Always remember to check the bilge, via the inspection hatch under the aft seat, before you leave the boat at quay or buoy and always before setting off.
 You can empty out any water through this inspection hatch using a separate tubular drainage pump (optional accessory).
 Have any leaks repaired at an authorised repair shop.